Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

 \subsection{Concluding Remarks and Future Outlook}

-In summary, there are numerous approaches for implementing {NNs} in a biological and/or chemical manner.
-Current challenges can be summarized as follows: The scalability of {NNs} is limited in all concepts due to geometrical \cite{angerbauer2024investigation}, chemical \cite{nagipogu2024neuralcrns}, or biological \cite{rizik2022synthetic} constraints.
-While numerous concepts have been shown to work in practice, a unified framework for the design and standardization of molecular {NNs} is currently missing.
-The development of such a unified scheme is anticipated as current research in the field is increasingly progressing.
+In summary, there are numerous approaches to implementing {NNs} in biological and/or chemical contexts.
+A key challenge lies in the limited scalability of these concepts, constrained by geometrical~\cite{angerbauer2024investigation}, chemical \cite{nagipogu2024neuralcrns}, or biological \cite{rizik2022synthetic} constraints.
+While numerous concepts have been shown to work in practice, a unified framework for the design and standardization of biological or chemical {NNs} is currently missing.
+The development of such a unified scheme is anticipated, as current research in the field is advancing.

-Besides, we identify the following research directions related to the implementation of {NNs} in the biological domain:
+Besides, we identify the following open research directions related to the implementation of {NNs} in the biological domain: